dart-lang/site-www/src/community/who-uses-dart.md

 ---

-The popular [Flutter toolkit][Flutter] relies on the Dart language, so developers writing Flutter apps — for Android, iOS, or other targets — use Dart.
+The popular [Flutter toolkit][Flutter] relies on the Dart language, so developers writing Flutter apps—for Android, iOS, or other targets—use Dart.
 To find a list of Flutter apps, visit the [Flutter showcase.][showcase]

 [Flutter]: {{site.flutter}}